Our obligations under data protection laws

 The processing of personal data is controlled by data protection laws including the General Data Protection Regulation and the Data Protection Act 2018.

 Personal data is data that relates to a living individual who can be identified from the data.
 It is necessary that we handle personal data so that we can provide services for you.
-You can find more details of our obligations under the DPA in our
+You can find more details of our obligations under the data protection laws in our

-The Data Protection Act allows you to find out what information we hold about you on computer and in some paper records.
-This is known as the ‘right of subject access’, and a request for your personal information is called a ‘subject access request’, or SAR.
+The data protection laws allow you to find out what information we hold about you on computer and in some paper records.
+This is known as the ‘right of subject access’, and a request for a copy of your personal information is called a ‘subject access request’, or SAR.

 If we do hold information about you we will:

 - give you a description of it

 - tell you who it could be given to

 - let you have a copy of the information in a readable form

 So we can answer your subject access request you must send us two things: